firouzian/Why-Not-Vote/README.md

 # Contributions

 This reflect personal Ideas.
 If you want to add more shape you should first add *.XML file to [This Website](https://draw.io) and edit and make Pull Request.
-I marge yours if not conflict with git as well as my options.
+I marge yours if not conflict with git as well as my opinion.